jbehrends/cookbook-snmp/README.md

   - SNMP Community Trap String, default is "public".

 * snmp[:trapsinks]
-  - Array of trapsink hosts, and optional Community Trap strings.
+  - Array of trapsink hosts, and optionall Community Trap strings.
     This is an empty array by default.

 * snmp[:install_optional]